Under- and Overreaction in Yield Curve Expectations

 96 Pages Posted: 5 Dec 2019 Last revised: 6 Oct 2021

-I study how professional forecasts of interest rates across maturities respond to new information.
-I document that forecasts for short-term rates underreact to new information while forecasts for long-term rates overreact.
-I propose a new explanation based on "autocorrelation averaging,’’ whereby, due to limited cognitive processing capacity, forecasters’ estimate of the autocorrelation of a given process is biased toward the average autocorrelation of all the processes they observe.
-Consistent with this view, I show that forecasters over-estimate the autocorrelation of the less persistent term premium component of interest rates and under-estimate the autocorrelation of the more persistent short rate component.
-A calibrated model quantitatively matches the documented pattern of misreaction.
-Finally, I explore the pattern’s implication for asset prices.
-I show that an overreaction-motivated predictor, the realized forecast error for the 10-year Treasury yield, robustly predicts excess bond returns.
+I document a robust pattern in how Treasury market participants' yield curve expectations respond to new information: forecasts for short-term rates underreact to news while forecasts for long-term rates overreact.
+I propose a new explanation of this based on ``autocorrelation averaging,'' whereby, due to limited processing capacity, forecasters' estimate of the autocorrelation of a given process is biased toward the average autocorrelation of all related processes.
+Consistent with this view, forecasters overestimate the autocorrelation of the less persistent term-premium component of interest rates and underestimate the autocorrelation of the more persistent short-rate component; a calibrated model quantitatively matches the documented pattern of misreaction.
+Moreover, banks' allocations to Treasuries vary positively with their expectations of bond returns and misreaction proxies can strongly predict future short- and long-term bond returns, respectively.

 Keywords: expectations formation, yield curve, autocorrelation averaging, bond return predictability

 JEL Classification: D83, E43, G12